 Remote sensing is often the first stage of maritime research in the field.
 Prior to disturbance of submerged bottomlands (river beds, lake bottoms, the ocean floor), a survey is carried out to locate submerged cultural resources.
 Historic shipwrecks, paleo-channels, even aircraft may be located using remote sensing technology.
 A suite of remote sensing gear typically includes sidescan sonar and a marine magnetometer.

-St. Augustine Lighthouse Archaeological Maritime Program (LAMP) will hold a Remote Sensing workshop from July 22th through July 25th.
+St. Augustine Lighthouse Archaeological Maritime Program (LAMP) will hold a Remote Sensing workshop in 2020.
+Dates will be announced soon.
 If you are unable to attend during those dates, contact us about setting up another session.
 Call 904-829-0745 ext.
 247 or email Archaeologist Allyson Ropp at firstname.lastname@example.org

 This class will indoctrinate the student on the basic principles of archaeological underwater survey using a sidescan sonar and marine magnetometer.
 Through the four-day course, a series of classroom and field experiences will demonstrate the procedures of establishing and undertaking a survey.
 After learning how to gather and collect data, students will learn how to analyze acoustic and magnetic data.